-Please tick which services are connected to your property and give details of the supplier:

-Services Connected Supplier Gas or liquid petroleum gas $\overline{\checkmark}$ OVO Energy Water mains or private water supply $\overline{\checkmark}$ Scottish Water Electricity $\overline{\checkmark}$ OVO Energy Mains drainage $\overline{\checkmark}$ Scottish Water Telephone Cable TV or satellite Broadband $\overline{\checkmark}$ TalkTalk b.
-Is there a septic tank system at your p roperty? (i) Do you have appropriate consents for the discharge from your septic tank?
-No (ii) Do you have a maintenance contract for your septic tank?
-No If you have answered yes, please give details of the company with which you have a maintenance contract: 11 a.
-Responsibilities for shared or common areas Are you aware of any responsibility to contribute to the cost of anything used jointly, such as the repair of a shared drive, private road, boundary, or garden area?
-No If you have answered yes, please give details: b.
-Is there a responsibility to contribute to repair and maintenance of the roof, common stairwell or other common areas?
-Yes If you have answered yes, please give details: Included in the deeds that there is an obligation to contribute along with fellow proprietors C. Has there been any major repair or replacement of any part of the roof during the time you have owned the property? d.
+Please tick which services are connected to your property and give details of the supplier: Services Connected Supplier Gas or liquid petroleum gas $\overline{\mathbf{Q}}$ Ovo Energy Water mains or private water supply $\overline{\mathbf{A}}$ Scottish Water $\overline{\mathbf{V}}$ Electricity Ovo Energy ablaMains drainage Scottish Water Telephone ablaIDNet Cable TV or satellite Broadband $\overline{\mathbf{A}}$ IDNet Is there a septic tank system at your property? b.
+Do you have appropriate consents for the discharge from your septic tank? (i) Do you have a maintenance contract for your septic tank? (ii) If you have answered yes, please give details of the company with which you have a maintenance contract: 11 Responsibilities for shared or common areas Are you aware of any responsibility to contribute to the cost of anything used jointly, such as a. the repair of a shared drive, private road, boundary, or garden area?
+No If you have answered yes, please give details: Is there a responsibility to contribute to repair and maintenance of the roof, common b. stairwell or other common areas?
+Yes If you have answered yes, please give details: Standard tenement shared responsibility for any necessary repair and maintenance of Has there been any major repair or replacement of any part of the roof during the time you C. have owned the property?
+No d.
 Do you have the right to walk over any of your neighbours' property - for example to put out your rubbish bin or to maintain your boundaries?
-Yes If you have answered yes, please give details: Gas meter is across neighbours garden e.
-As far as you are aware, do any of you property, for example to put out their r ur neighbours f.
+No If you have answered yes, please give details: As far as you are aware, do any of your neighbours have the right to walk over your e. property, for example to put out their rubbish bin or to maintain their boundaries?
+No If you have answered yes, please give details:

+f.
 As far as you are aware, is there a public right of way across any part of your property? (public right of way is a way over which the public has a right to pass, whether or not the land is privately-owned.)